Skip to content

 ghcr.io/disaresta-org/monorel:latest plan

-For commands that need a forge token (monorel publish, monorel preview --upsert, monorel release --publish), pass it via an environment variable.
+For commands that need a provider token (monorel publish, monorel preview --upsert), pass it via an environment variable.
 The shorthand -e GITHUB_TOKEN forwards the host's variable of the same name without retyping its value:

 sh